Tell us a little about yourself,

 In recent years I’ve done a lot of work on the reunification of the Parthenon Marbles, so I have many Greek connections, and in some 18 other countries where like-minded people are working on this campaign.

 In the first instance, it has given me the opportunity to look back at my own culture and values from outside.
 I grew up in Coogee, on the eastern seaboard of Sydney.
 My father was a merchant mariner.
 There were numerous artefacts from Asia and the Pacific in our house.
 Consequently, I looked outwards from an early age.

 When I became a long-term expat for the first time in 1984, it was a very steep learning curve.
 I soon realised that my culture didn’t offer all the answers.

-My time in Indonesia gave me the opportunity to consolidate knowledge of the language and the country’s many regional cultures.
-I’ve travelled the archipelago more than most foreigners and certainly more than most Indonesians.
+My time in Indonesia gave me the opportunity to consolidate my knowledge of the language and the country’s many regional cultures.
+As a result, I’ve travelled the archipelago more than most foreigners and certainly more than most Indonesians.

 Singapore has been a very easy place for me to live.
 It has offered, and still does in a more limited manner, access to so much of the Asian cultures I’ve come to appreciate.
 It has also given me access to places I know, like Indonesia and Malaysia, but also to the other countries of South-East Asia.
 At the same time, it offers a safe and predictable home environment.

 This week I will be posting my newly completed e-Book ‘Beyond Borders: Conversations across boundaries’ to Apple Books.
 This is 21 short stories.
 They are really a dialogue between Australia and South East Asia.
 It will be launched via Zoom on 11 March.
 I hope it complements my first book, ‘Seen and unseen: A century of stories from Asia and the Pacific.